 - Emotional: You should present product features and explain how consumers feel using them.

 - Environmental: A lot of apps and similar products need to respect the environmental effect.
 For instance, commuters often find themselves in the crowd of other people, so the products they use have to respect this factor.

 - Social: What do other people think about product users?
 Does it make them look cool or extravagant?
 Make sure to explain this when presenting your design.

 Sam Carlson did a great job explaining the circumstances in which he redesigned Google Classroom, so you can learn from his example and write similar project presentations.

-By definition, designers work in the online environment and need to utilize every channel of communication to get their foot in the door and distinguish from competitors.
+By definition, designers work in an online environment and need to utilize every channel of communication to get their foot in the door and distinguish themselves from competitors.
 Writing can help you to build a wider follower base through engine searches.

 Namely, over 90% of all traffic comes from a search engine, so you must improve website ranking to become more visible in Google searches.
 Content quality is critical to the success of your SEO strategy, which means you have to write excellent articles regularly to grow the network of followers.